A progressive post-Brexit economic development

 A new local social contact should be built

 Local business success and new ways of encourage business citizenship is key.
 In this, using the advantages of Brexit – like freedom from European procurement law – could mean that economic development can more readily densify local supply chains, developing the capacity of local places, people and local small businesses.
 Economic development could look more closely at servicing local demand, with a focus on more local ownership of utilities, care and food(so called foundational economy).
 We should also look at the growth of local ownership and community cooperatives, and other models which lock wealth in.

 None of this is pie in the sky.
 There is a local progressive economic development alternative, already being advanced in many places by CLES among others.
 This is waiting to be scaled up and accelerated.

 As we move toward Brexit, there are choices for economic development.
 It can replicate it’s recent timidity, slot behind national direction and follow tried and failed recipes of the past.
-On the other it can be bold, use place based alternatives through devolution, take up advantages and build a socially just and progressive agenda.
+On the other it can be bold, unleash a new energy through devolution, and build a socially just and progressive agenda.